 - Linux: Make sure your LD_LIBRARY_PATH environment variable contains the directory where the librtlsdr.so.0 library is located.
 You can do this in a shell with (for example): export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib.
-See here for more details.
+See this issue for more details.

 All of the code contained here is licensed by the GNU General Public License v3.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.